Here's What We Know About The People Who Died During The Capitol Riot

-It's been three days since the riot and attempted coup that took place at the Capitol on Wednesday, and it turns out that the day of terror was, unsurprisingly, very deadly.
+It's been almost a week since the riot and attempted coup that took place at the Capitol on Wednesday, and it turns out that the day of terror was, unsurprisingly, very deadly.
 As more information has been released, so have the identities of violent insurrectionists, fascists, and Nazis.
 Some have been fired from their jobs, some are suffering from injuries, many will likely test positive for COVID-19, and several people died during the attack.

 It’s now been confirmed that at least five people died this week during the riot, including Capitol Police Officer Brian D. Sicknick, who was killed while on duty.
 Officer Sicknick’s death comes after D.C. officials announced that four others had died during the raiding of the Capitol, including a woman who was shot inside by a Capitol officer.
 In addition to Sicknick’s death, dozens of police officers were injured or maimed by fascists, Nazis, and pro-Trump extremists while working that day.